-The Vantage Data Center Phase 1 construction will consist of Building 1 with the five engine-generators already in place, and two additional engine generators yet to be installed.
-Phase 2 construction will consist of Building 2 with eight slightly smaller engine generators for a facility total of 15 engine generators.
+The Vantage Data Center Phase 1 construction will consist of Building 1 with the five enginegenerators already in place.
+Phase 2 construction will consist of Building 2 with 12 smaller engine generators for a total of 17 facility engine generators.
 The data center will be leased for occupancy by companies that require a fully supported data storage and processing facility.
 Vantage will own and operate the engine/generators.